-Bilberry has been used as a medicine and as a food in jams and pies for hundreds of years.
-It comes from Northern Europe and is related to the blueberry.
-Anthocyanosides are plant pigments that are found in bilberry fruit.
+For hundreds of years, people have used bilberries as medicine and as food in jams and pies.
+It originates from Northern Europe and shares a relationship with the blueberry.
+Bilberry fruit contains plant pigments known as anthocyanosides.
 They are very good antioxidants.
-They get rid of free radicals, which are harmful particles in the body, which helps prevent or fix damage to cells.
+They get rid of free radicals, which are harmful particles in the body.
+This helps prevent or fix damage to cells.

 Antioxidants have been shown to help prevent heart disease, cancer, and a condition called macular degeneration that affects the eyes.
-Vitamin C is another antioxidant that is found in bilberries.
+Bilberries also contain Vitamin C, another antioxidant.
 Few studies have looked at bilberry in particular.
-Even fewer studies have been done in humans.
-Recommendations about bilberry come from studies on antioxidants that are similar to bilberry or from studies on test tubes or animals.
+Humans have been the subject of even fewer studies.
+Recommendations about bilberry come from studies on antioxidants that are similar to it or from studies on test tubes or animals.

 Adults have most often taken 160–240 mg of bilberry fruit orally every day for up to six months.
 Typically, bilberry extracts are standardized to include a certain quantity of compounds known as anthocyanins.
 Products that contain 120–160 mg of these substances per day have been in use for as long as six months.

 Tannins are chemicals found in bilberry that can help treat diarrhea and mouth and throat irritation by reducing swelling (inflammation).
 There is some evidence that the chemicals in bilberry leaves can help lower blood sugar and cholesterol levels.
-Some researchers think that flavonoids, which are found in bilberry leaf, might also help people with diabetes get more blood flow.
+Researchers believe that flavonoids, present in bilberry leaves, could potentially enhance blood flow in individuals with diabetes.
 When circulation is bad, the retina of the eye can get hurt.

 ◉ Diarrhea and wounds: European medicine has used bilberry for almost a thousand years, mostly to treat diarrhea.
 Tannins, which are found in the fruit, work as both an anti-inflammatory and an astringent (constricting and tightening tissues).
 People think that bilberry can help people with diarrhea by reducing inflammation in the intestines.
 But no studies have looked into the use of bilberry for diarrhea.